My hiatus started out innocent enough. But as days flew by and seasons passed, I realized time can paralyze even the best-intentioned.

 Life’s competitive.
 Especially in the nation’s capital where droves of smart, ambitious climbers come to conquer and leave their mark on the most powerful city in the world.

-And it’s a little like musical chairs, right?
+Unbridled ambition’s always ugly, and a little like musical chairs.
 Everyone’s terrified they won’t have a seat when the music stops, yet, the game wouldn’t be worth playing without winners and losers.
 Suck it, Sara, no chair for you!

-I woke up unnerved.
-Like an anchor weighing heavy on my sad little soul, threatening to derail my morning before I’d even thrown off the covers and landed a foot out of bed.
+This morning I woke up unnerved.
+Like an anchor weighing heavy on my little soul, threatening to derail my morning before I’d even thrown off the covers and landed a foot out of bed.

-I confess, my first move was to reach for my phone and scroll through my Instagram feed.
-Yep, more runners logging a bajillion miles wearing little more than their underwear.
-Oh, uh-huh, people are still cuddling with angry-looking cats.
+So naturally, I reached for my phone and scrolled through my Instagram feed.
+Yep, more runners logging a bajillion miles in their underwear; too many friends sharing awkwardly intimate photos of their cats.

 “… [H]e has reconciled you unto himself through the death of Christ … as a result he has brought you into his own presence, and you are holy and blameless as you stand before him without a single fault.
 But you must continue to believe this truth and stand firmly in it.”
 Colossians 1:22-23